mongodb/docs/source/includes/queryable-encryption/fact-csfle-compatibility-drivers.rst

   :ref:`mongo-connection-automatic-client-side-encryption-enabled`
   for a complete example.

-- For the official MongoDB 4.2+ compatible drivers, use the driver-specific database connection constructor (``MongoClient``) to create the database connection with the automatic encryption rules included as part of the {+qe+}
+- For the official MongoDB drivers, use the driver-specific database connection constructor (``MongoClient``) to create the database connection with the automatic encryption rules included as part of the {+qe+}
   configuration object.
 Defer to the :ref:`driver API reference
   <csfle-driver-tutorials>` for more complete documentation and
   tutorials.